Niels Wilhelm Gade (22.02.1817–21.12.1890)

 Kortländer/Joseph A. Kruse/Bernd Witte (Hrsg.): Übergänge.
 Zwischen Künsten und Kulturen.
 Internationaler Kongress zum 150.
 Todesjahr von Heinrich Heine und Robert Schumann, J. B. Metzler 2007.

-Niels W. Gade und der "nordische Ton".
+Matter, Michael: Niels W. Gade und der "nordische Ton".
 Ein musikgeschichtlicher Präzedenzfall.
 Bärenreiter 2015.

 Wasserloos, Yvonne: Kulturgezeiten.
 Niels W. Gade und C.F.E.
 Horneman in Leipzig und Kopenhagen, Olms Verlag 2004.